Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/differential_equations.md

 (sec:differential_equations)=
-# Differential Equations #
+# Differential Equations

-:::{note} Import from Pre-Lab
-To Henning, I have moved some of my Pre-Lab Materials into this chapter as suggested on May 30th.
+:::{note} Refinement DE 1:
 All of the existing content in this chapter should be considered provisional at best.
-Also, the tables might be aggressive, so be aware of that.
 :::

-Previously in this text, we discussed and worked with queuing networks, the Monte Carlo Method, System Dynamics, Distribution Modelling, Random Variates, Random Number Generation, and Output Analysis which are ubiquitous throughout simulation; however, these are required but not sufficient for understanding the field of simulation, because you will often see ODEs, SDEs, and PDEs being used to model behavior, and a simulation practitioner (or any engineer) should be familiar with them.
-This pre-lab focuses on giving a basic review of ODEs and their application in simulation and modelling.

-In general, DEs can be used to approximate real-world behaviors into deterministic (ODE/PDE) or Stochastic behaviors (SDEs/IDEs);
-however, even the deterministic models may have unresolved behaviors (as most PDEs and higher-order ODEs do not have closed-form solutions).

-### What are DEs (i.e: ODEs, PDEs, SDEs, and IDEs)?
+We have previously discussed techniques such as the Monte Carlo Method, System Dynamics, and Random Variate Generation.
+While these are essential for simulation, they are not sufficient for a complete understanding of modeling.
+Engineers and simulation practitioners must also be familiar with Differential Equations (DEs), as they are frequently used to approximate real-world behaviors into deterministic or stochastic models.

+The goal of this chapter is to provide a review of ODEs, PDEs, and SDEs, highlighting their application in simulation.

+## Classification of Differential Equations

-In general, a differential equation (DE) is an equation that relates a function to its derivatives, an example is the canonical ordinary differential equation:
+In general, a differential equation relates a function to its derivatives.
+The canonical Ordinary Differential Equation (ODE) takes the form:

 ```{math}
 y^{'} + p(x)y = q(x)
 ```

-ODEs by definition are a differential equation (DE) dependent on a independent variable with its unknowns consisting of of at least one function and the derivatives of those function(s).

-Additionally, there are other types of DEs that expand on the idea of ODEs, the first one of which you are likely familiar with:

-- PDEs (Partial Differential Equations)
-- SDEs (Stochastic Differential Equations)
-- IDEs (Integro-differential equations)

-Here is a table describing the differences between the several types of DEs (non-ODE) with further examples given throughout the rest of the pre-lab:
+However, the landscape of differential equations is broad.
+We can classify them based on the nature of their independent variables and the presence of stochastic elements.

+### Differential Equations Overview

+While you are likely familiar with ODEs, other types expand on this concept significantly.

 :::{table}
 :label: DEs-Types